doodlewind/bumpover/docs/walkthrough.md

 * Rules are the single source of truth implementing your transform logic.
 * Use `rule.match` to match the node you'd like to transform.
 * Use `rule.update` to update node inside promise, which allows async updating.
-* Wrap new node inside `node` field, with extra action field to specify whether walking through its children.
-If you want to stop traversing here, simply return `'stop'` instead of `'next'`.
+* Wrap new node inside `node` field to be resoveld.

 ## Bumping With Struct Validation